Poor Catholics: Decline

-After 1212 the group began to disintegrate.
+After 1212, the group began to disintegrate.
 Innocent III had stood by them for four years, repeatedly urging the bishops to support them, and recommending them to the King of Aragon; he exempted them from taking the oath of allegiance, as this was contrary to the teachings of the Waldenses.
 They did not show positive results and, for this reason, the pope gave his attention to the Order of Preachers of St. Dominic and the Friars Minor of St. Francis of Assisi whose labours promised better results.

 In 1237 Pope Gregory IX requested the provincial of the Preaching Friars to visit the provinces of Narbonne and Taragonna and compel the Poor Catholics to adopt one of the approved rules.
-In 1247 the bishops of Narbonne and Elne complained to the Pope that the Poor Catholics were preaching without permission of the local bishops, and spreading false doctrines.
+In 1247, the bishops of Narbonne and Elne complained to the Pope that the Poor Catholics were preaching without permission of the local bishops, and spreading false doctrines.
 In 1257, most of the Poor Catholic groups were merged into the newly formed Hermits of St. Augustine, although some withdrew from the Order.

 Reconciled Lombards

 Peter Waldes had not confined his teaching to Lyons.
 When he was expelled from that city, he decided to go to Rome and make a personal plea for his cause to the pope.
 Going through Lombardy, he propagated his ideas.
 The lay people readily accepted his views on religion and formed a religious body known by the name of Humiliates (humiliati).
 Some of them appeared in Rome with him the following year, 1179, and asked Pope Alexander III to sanction their rule or form of life, which consisted in leading a religious life in their separate homes, abstaining from the oath, and defending the Catholic doctrine by public preaching.
-The pope granted them permission to lead a religious life in their homes, but forbade them to preach.
+The pope granted them permission to lead a religious life in their homes, but forbade them from preaching.

 Continuing their former life, they were excommunicated by Pope Lucius III about the year 1184.
-In this state they remained until 1201, when, upon presentation of their constitution, Innocent III reconciled them with the Church, and reorganized them in conformity with their economic and religious customs, also approving of the name "Humiliati".
-This brought most of them back to the Church; but a number persevered in the heresy and continued their former life under the direction of the Poor of Lyons.
+In this state, they remained until 1201, when, upon presentation of their constitution, Innocent III reconciled them with the Church and reorganized them in conformity with their economic and religious customs, also approving of the name "Humiliati".
+This brought most of them back to the Church, but a number persevered in the heresy and continued their former life under the direction of the Poor of Lyons.
 Economic and religious difficulties, however, aggravated long-felt dissensions between the two groups and, in 1205, these non-reconciled Humiliates separated from the Lyonese and formed a distinct group, adopting the name of Poor Lombards, "Pauperes Lombardi".